top of page

 Cultivating inner stillness is key to navigating the emotional ups and downs of menopause.

-• Yoga Nidra (Yogic Sleep): A guided deep relaxation technique that is profoundly effective for managing insomnia, reducing stress, and promoting emotional healing.
+• Yoga Nidra (Yogic Sleep): A guided deep relaxation technique effective for managing insomnia and promoting emotional healing.

-• Bhramari Kriya (Humming Bee Breath): A simple yet powerful practice where you hum on the exhale.
-The sound vibration calms the mind, reduces anxiety, and alleviates frustration.
+• Bhramari Kriya (Humming Bee Breath): A simple practice that calms the mind and reduces anxiety.

-• Bhairav Tantra Meditation: An awareness-based meditation that helps cultivate inner stillness and emotional balance, allowing you to observe thoughts and feelings without getting swept away by them.
+• Bhairav Tantra Meditation: Cultivates inner stillness and emotional balance, allowing you to observe thoughts without getting swept away.

 The Yogic Diet for Hormonal Balance

 What you eat plays a crucial role in how you feel.
-A mindful, sattvic, or pure and balanced, diet can significantly ease menopausal symptoms.
+A mindful, sattvic (pure and balanced) diet can significantly ease menopausal symptoms.

-• Emphasize Fresh Fruits and Vegetables: Rich in vitamins, minerals, and antioxidants that support overall health.
+• Emphasize Fresh Fruits and Vegetables: Rich in vitamins and antioxidants that support overall health.

-• Include Calcium and Vitamin D Rich Foods: Essential for maintaining bone health and preventing osteoporosis.
-Sources include leafy greens, dairy, fortified plant milks, and safe sun exposure.
+• Include Calcium and Vitamin D Rich Foods: Essential for maintaining bone health.
+Sources include leafy greens, dairy, and safe sun exposure.

-• Choose Light, Sattvic Meals: Opt for easily digestible foods like whole grains such as quinoa and oats, lentils, nuts, and seeds.
+• Choose Light, Sattvic Meals: Opt for easily digestible foods like whole grains, lentils, nuts, and seeds.

 • Limit or Avoid: Caffeine, refined sugar, spicy foods, and processed items, as these can trigger hot flashes and mood swings.

-• Mindful Fasting: A regular, controlled fasting practice, such as eating only between sunrise and sunset, can help detoxify the body, improve metabolism, and support hormonal regulation.
+• Mindful Fasting: A controlled fasting practice can help detoxify the body and support hormonal regulation.
 Always consult a professional before starting a fast.

 A Scientific Perspective